Letztes Update: 31. Mai 2025

 Antwort der Redaktion

-Several political parties exert influence over Lebanon's governance.
+Several political parties hold significant sway in Lebanon.
 The most prominent among them are Hezbollah, the Free Patriotic Movement, and the Future Movement.
-Hezbollah, a Shia Muslim political and militant group, holds significant sway due to its military capabilities and political alliances.
-The Free Patriotic Movement, primarily Christian, and the Sunni-led Future Movement also play crucial roles in the political landscape.
+Hezbollah, a Shiite Muslim political and militant group, wields considerable influence, especially in southern Lebanon and parts of Beirut.
+The Free Patriotic Movement, primarily Christian, and the Sunni-led Future Movement also play crucial roles in shaping Lebanon's political dynamics.

 Last updated 3 mins ago